 I’m recruiting team-oriented postdocs with experience in computational research.
 Applicants should be familiar with skills listed on my page of skills and training materials.

-- PhD in computational biology, bioinformatics, computer science, biomedical engineering, genomics, or related field.
+- PhD in bioinformatics, computer science, biomedical engineering, genomics, or related field.

-- Computational experience with linux command-line systems, R, Python, C++, object-oriented programming, and git is strongly preferred.
+- Computational experience with linux command-line systems, R and/or Python, and git is preferred.

-- Biological understanding in genomics, cancer biology, or related field, as evidenced by first-author publications in high impact journals.
+- Biological understanding in epigenomics or related field, as evidenced by first-author publications in high impact journals.
 Exceptional applicants from other fields who wish to transition to computational genomics will be considered.

 - Willingness to contribute to team projects (such as building communal software) and demonstrated commitment to sharing software and data with the community.

 - Your CV, including education and publication history